valentinvogt/npde-summary/chapters/11.typ

   Monotone numerical fluxes (@def:monotone-flux) are at most first order consistent.
 ]

-Alternative ways to see this is to do numerical experiments or Taylor expansion of flux functions.
+Alternative ways to see this are numerical experiments or Taylor expansion of flux functions.